Skip to content

 Locking mechanisms in Java, while essential for ensuring thread safety in multithreaded applications, can introduce various issues if not used properly.

-In this section, we’ll explore how deadlocks occur, how to prevent them, and practical examples of various techniques to detect and resolve deadlocks.
+In this article, we’ll explore how deadlocks occur, how to prevent them, and practical examples of various techniques to detect and resolve deadlocks.
 A deadlock is a common concurrency issue in multithreaded programs and can severely impact performance.

-What is Deadlock?
+What is Deadlock ?

 This results in a circular wait, where no thread can release the locks it holds, leading to a deadlock condition.